scholarships student loans switzerland

 This is by far the most popular way to finance higher education because you don’t have to pay it back, and who doesn’t love a freebie?

-According to the Federal Statistical Office, 7.8 percent of tertiary students in Switzerland received scholarships in 2020.
-According to the Federal Statistical Office, 7.8 percent of tertiary students in Switzerland received scholarships in 2020, with the median scholarship being 6000 Swiss francs per student.
+According to the Federal Statistical Office, 7.2 percent of students in Switzerland received cantonal scholarships in 2023, with the average scholarship being 8150 Swiss francs per student.
 Cantonal scholarships are available for Swiss residents looking to study either in Switzerland or abroad, and you can apply for them at the respective cantonal office.

 Eligibility rules vary between cantons.
 In the Canton of Zurich, residents as old as 45 can receive scholarships, while in Basel eligibility ends at age 40.
 Just contact your cantonal scholarship office (German: Stipendienstelle, French: bourse d’études) for more information.